 - First, your request for an appeal should trigger a phone call from the IRS.
 The IRS may call you to resolve the issues before your case goes to an appeal.

 - Second, appeals conferences are usually informal and done over the phone.

 - Third, Appeals officers may be more willing to “see the facts and law differently” from the IRS tax examiner who made the first decision on your CP2000 notice.

 You have the right to contest penalties and appeal an IRS decision about your CP2000 notice.
 But you must ask.
 Checking the box on the IRS form may not effectively protect your rights.
 Learn more about how to address a CP2000 notice.

 Your H&R Block tax professional can help you respond to your CP2000 notice and communicate with the IRS.
-Learn more about H&R Block’s Tax Audit & Tax Notice Services.
-Or make an appointment for a free consultation with a local tax professional by calling 855-536-6504 or finding a local tax pro.
+Make an appointment for a free consultation with a local tax professional by calling 855-536-6504.